Ludwig Wittgenstein: Visit from Frank Ramsey, Puchberg

 In September 1922 he moved to a secondary school in a nearby village, Hassbach, but considered the people there just as bad – "These people are not human at all but loathsome worms," he wrote to a friend – and he left after a month.
 In November he began work at another primary school, this time in Puchberg in the Schneeberg mountains.
-There, he told Russell, the villagers were "one-quarter animal and three-quarters human."
+There, he told Russell, the villagers were "one-quarter animal and three-quarters human".

+Frank P. Ramsey visited him on 17 September 1923 to discuss the Tractatus, which he had already reviewed for Mind.
+During their talks, a number of corrections were made to both the German and English texts in Ramsey's copy of the book, most of which would be incorporated into the second edition of 1933.